 Vacuum Wars is reader supported.
 When you make a purchase using links on our site we may earn a commission.
 Details.

-iRobot Acquisition News: New Owner Discontinues 3i Robot Vacuum Brand
+iRobot Acquisition News: 3i Brand Continues Despite Earlier Reports

-The move consolidates development, manufacturing, and marketing resources behind the globally recognized Roomba brand.
+The move was described as a potential consolidation of development, manufacturing, and marketing resources behind the globally recognized Roomba brand.

 iRobot Roomba 105 robot vacuum tested by Vacuum Wars

-Why Picea Robotics Is Shutting Down the 3i Robot Vacuum Line
+Why Reports Suggested Changes to the 3i Robot Vacuum Line

 Picea Robotics has historically operated as a major robotics manufacturer and supplier for multiple global brands.
 In recent years, it entered the consumer market with its own robot vacuum brand, 3i, which debuted advanced concepts such as atmospheric water extraction and internal water recycling systems.
 Vacuum Wars has reviewed both the 3i P10 Ultra and the 3i S10 Ultra robot vacuums, offering detailed evaluation data and performance analysis on each model.